Night Out (The Office): Production

 "Night Out" was the seventh episode of the series directed by Ken Whittingham.
 It was written by Mindy Kaling, who also acts in the show as customer-service representative Kelly Kapoor.
 The episode was the eighth of the series to be written by Kaling.
 "Night Out" was the third new episode of The Office to be broadcast since the episode "The Deposition" on November 15, 2007, due to the effects of the 2007–2008 Writers Guild of America strike.
 Filming of The Office immediately halted on that date, because many members of the cast including Carell, Novak, Kaling, and Lieberstein are members of the WGA and refused to cross WGA picket lines.
 If not for the writers' strike, this episode would have most likely been filmed in November 2007.

 Most of "Night Out" was shot during the night.
 The scene that has Toby putting his hand on Pam's knee was shot at 2:30 am on a Friday.
 The scene was shot about eight times because according to Kaling, "everyone kept breaking because Toby was so vulnerable and awkward."
-Kate Flannery did her stunts in the scene where Pam throws a football and hits Customer and Supplier Relations worker Meredith Palmer (Flannery) in the face.
+Kate Flannery did her stunts in the scene where Pam throws a football and hits Meredith Palmer (Flannery) in the face.
 Flannery had a stunt double on the set, but she was never needed for the scene.
 Kate recalls that she "didn't get a scratch in all 14 takes that we shot."
 Lieberstein on the other hand used a stunt double for the scene in which Toby climbs over the fence.
 Although Lieberstein offered to do the stunt himself, executive producer and show runner Greg Daniels decided against it.